microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

   - Sealing is done via `RecordInfo.Seal`.
 This is used in locking scenarios rather than a sequence of "CAS to set Sealed; test Sealed bit because the after-Seal locking is fuzzy; we don't know whether the record was CTT'd before or after a post-Seal lock, and thus we don't know if the transferred record "owns" our lock. `RecordInfo.Seal` does a CAS with both the XLock and Seal bits, then Unlocks the XLock bit; this ensures it works whether SupportsLocking is true or false.
 It returns true if successsful or false if another thread Sealed the record.
 However, `LockableUnsafeContext` must not try to lock as it owns the lock already.
 - **Invalid**: This is a well-known bit from v1 included here for clarity: its behavior is that the record is to be skipped, using its `.PreviousAddress` to move along the chain.
 This has relevance to some areas of [Record Transfers](#record-transfers), particularly with respect to the `ReadCache`.

+Additionally, `IFunctions` has been modified:
-Additionally, the `SupportsLocking` flag has been moved from IFunctions to a `FasterKV` constructor argument.
+- The `SupportsLocking` flag has been moved from `IFunctions` to a `FasterKV` constructor argument.
 This value must be uniform across all asessions.
 It is only to control the locking done by FasterKV; this replaces the concept of user-controlled locking that was provided with the `IFunctions` methods for concurrent record access.
+- All locking methods on `IFunctions` have been removed; locking is now done internally only, using the `RecordInfo` bits, and controlled by `SupportsLocking`.

 ### LockTable Overview

 For records not found in memory, the `LockTable` is used.
 The semantics of `LockTable` entries are as follow.
-This is a conceptual view; implementation details are described in subsequent sections:
+This is a conceptual view; implementation details are described in subsequent sections.
 - On a `Lock` call, if the key is not found in memory, the `LockTable` is searched for the Key.
   - if the RecordInfo is in the `LockTable` it is locked as specified
   - else a new Tentative record is added and subsequently finalized as in [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock)